 Pushing the Limits of Gradient Descent for Efficient Learning on Large Images

-Abstract: Traditional CNN models are trained and tested on relatively low resolution images ($<300$ px), and cannot be directly operated on large-scale images due to compute and memory constraints.
-We propose Patch Gradient Descent (PatchGD), an effective learning strategy that allows to train the existing CNN architectures on large-scale images in an end-to-end manner.
+Abstract: Traditional deep learning models are trained and tested on relatively low-resolution images (< 300 px), and cannot be directly operated on large-scale images due to compute and memory constraints.
+We propose Patch Gradient Descent (PatchGD), an effective learning strategy that allows us to train the existing CNN and transformer architectures (hereby referred to as deep learning models) on large-scale images in an end-to-end manner.
 PatchGD is based on the hypothesis that instead of performing gradient-based updates on an entire image at once, it should be possible to achieve a good solution by performing model updates on only small parts of the image at a time, ensuring that the majority of it is covered over the course of iterations.
-PatchGD thus extensively enjoys better memory and compute efficiency when training models on large scale images.
-PatchGD is thoroughly evaluated on two datasets - PANDA and UltraMNIST with ResNet50 and MobileNetV2 models under different memory constraints.
-Our evaluation clearly shows that PatchGD is much more stable and efficient than the standard gradient-descent method in handling large images, and especially when the compute memory is limited.
+PatchGD thus extensively enjoys better memory and compute efficiency when training models on large-scale images.
+PatchGD is thoroughly evaluated on PANDA, UltraMNIST, TCGA, and ImageNet datasets with ResNet50, MobileNetV2, ConvNeXtV2, and DeiT models under different memory constraints.
+Our evaluation clearly shows that PatchGD is much more stable and efficient than the standard gradient-descent method in handling large images, especially when the compute memory is limited.
+Code is available at https://github.com/nyunAI/PatchGD.

 Submission Length: Regular submission (no more than 12 pages of main content)